zhboner/love/README.md

 # Writer

 Writer is a wordpress theme building by react.
-After a week's development, it has shipped basic functions.
-I will add more functions later.
+I try not to add any hooks to wordpress to make the theme have the best compability.

+It can be used out of box, but to make sure all functions working properly, please set:
+- Wordpress permanant link as /posts/%postname%,
+- Add two pages: About and message board with their slugs as /about-myself and /guestbook respectively.

 Implemented function:
 - index page